jodal/pyspotify/docs/quickstart.rst

 subsystem yourself.
 If you want some help on the road, pyspotify comes with audio sinks for some select audio subsystems.

-For details, have a look at the :mod:`spotify.sink` documentation, and the ``examples/play_track.py`` and ``examples/shell.py`` examples.
+For details, have a look at the :class:`spotify.AlsaSink` and :class:`spotify.PortAudioSink` documentation, and the ``examples/play_track.py`` and ``examples/shell.py`` examples.